 What is a Dialogue?

 Dialogues provide information, reveal emotion, advance the plot and expose characters.
+The dialogue should lead to a conclusion.
+It should not end abruptly.

 How to Format Dialogues?